miratronix/s3-readable-stream/README.md

     // Create the S3 getObject params
     const fileOptions = {
         Bucket: 'SOME_BUCKET',     // The bucket
         Key: 'SOME_KEY',           // The key
-        VersionId: 'SOM_VERSION', // The version of the object (optional)
+        VersionId: 'SOME_VERSION', // The version of the object (optional)
         Range: req.headers.range   // The range to download (optional) };

     // Set a header indicating a download attachment